Your physical health has a big impact on how you feel.

 Of course, physical fitness is one of the most important elements for a Premier League footballer.
 They are highly trained individuals.
 But the exercise they do daily not only prepares them physically for matches, it helps to generate a sense of wellbeing, too.

-Leicester City's Marc Albrighton says the hour of exercises he was prescribed each day during the first lockdown helped him to start the day well.
+Leicester City's Marc Albrighton says the hour of exercises he was prescribed each day during the first lockdown in 2020 helped him to start the day well.
 "It gave me a purpose," he says in a video where he speaks about the mental side of life in lockdown.

 There are simple actions you can do at home or outside to help your emotional health.